bmay51213/bmay51213.github.io/_posts/2020-02-22-datasciencestats.md

 ![png](/images/stats/000003 (4).png)![png](/images/stats/000005 (4).png)

-For the male gender looking at suicide rates between the five different countries, this graph makes it clearer that suicide rates France, UK, and Germany have a net downward trend with the France suicide rate decreasing the most.
+For the male gender looking at suicide rates between the five different countries, this graph makes it suggests that suicide rates in France, UK, and Germany have a net downward trend with the France suicide rate decreasing the most.
 The US suicide rate initially declined and then has increased over recent years.
 The UK suicide rate for males increased in the 2000s and then has settled down to its suicide rate similar to what it was in the 1980s.
 The South Africa suicide rate for males also appears to be more or less stable.
 The US most recently has the highest current suicide rate followed by France, Germany, UK, and then South Africa.

-For the female gender looking at suicide rates between the five different countries, this graph once again makes it clearer that suicide rates for females have a downward trend for France and Germany.
+For the female gender looking at suicide rates between the five different countries, this graph suggests that suicide rates for females have a downward trend for France and Germany.
 The South Africa and UK suicide rates appears approximately stable.
 However, of more concern is the rise in suicide rates in females in the US.
 Once again though, relatively speaking, the female suicide rates for all five countries are lower than the male suicide rate.
 While looking at South Africa though, the difference is quite small (on the order of 1-2 people per 100,000).

 Since most of these graphs appear to show a linear relationship so we will start with a simple linear regression here and also do a multiple regression comparing suicide rate by country with the gdp per capita and gender.

 #### Regression Analysis

+__Note: Full regression analysis information is in the GitHub repository under the R Markdown project documents.__

 Since the relationships on the above graphs appear linear, I started off with linear regression analyses and multiple regression and then checked for outliers and influential cases.

 Using these models outlier and influential cases were examined.
 There were no statistically significant relationships between GDP and suicide rate for the US, UK, Germany, or South Africa.
 However, when adding in gender to our models, there was a statistically significant correlation between these variables with a high R^2 value.
 Furthermore, using a 95% confidence interval, none of the values crossed zero which is reassuring.
 The residual standard errors decreased for all five countries when added to the models.
 ANOVA between both models for each country showed that adding gender to the models significantly improved the fit of the model as compared to just GDP per capita.

-__Note: Full regression analysis information is in the GitHub repository under the R Markdown project documents.__

 #### Outlier Assessment and Influential Cases